1272371/sudoku/README.md

 The program reads in a .csv file with 9 rows and 9 columns, with zeros representing blank entries.
 The output, if there are no errors, is a .csv file with blank entries filled in.

 The sudoku matrix is stored as a matrix of lists.
 Filled entries have lists with only one component.
 Blank entries have longer lists containing all possibilities that have not been ruled out yet.
-Because the entries are lists, it is easy to tell if a matrix is fully reduced (solved): all of its lists are length one, and the sum of all lengths would be 81.
-That is the "id done?" test used throughout.
+Because the entries are lists, it is easy to tell if a matrix is fully reduced (solved): all of its lists have length one, and the sum of all lengths is 81.
+That is the "is done?" test used throughout.

 The program uses functional programming style.
 I chose that style over object-oriented just because I'm a little more comfortable with it - I'm relatively new to Python.
 The program employs the two algorithms mentioned in the Background section: row/column/sub9 reduction and hypothesis testing.
 As a first pass, it tries row/column/sub9 reduction, making sure to keep row/column/sub9 values distinct.
 If that works, the program ends.